ymonika/DesignPatterns/README.md

 Composite pattern is used where we need to treat a group of objects in similar way as a single object.
 Composite pattern composes objects in term of a tree structure to represent part as well as whole hierarchy.
 This type of design pattern comes under structural pattern as this pattern creates a tree structure of group of objects.

+Bridge Design Pattern:
+Bridge is used when we need to decouple an abstraction from its implementation so that the two can vary independently.
+This type of design pattern comes under structural pattern as this pattern decouples implementation class and abstract class by providing a bridge structure between them.
+This pattern involves an interface which acts as a bridge which makes the functionality of concrete classes independent from interface implementer classes.
+Both types of classes can be altered structurally without affecting each other.

 #Specification.COMMENT